-Cisco Meraki setup guide
+Cisco Meraki

 MS switches, MR access points

-Wired — RADIUS server, 802.1X and MAB
+Wired: RADIUS server, 802.1X and MAB

 Switch -> Access policies -> Add an access policy.